The ‘should I rent or buy’ debate has been a long-standing one in the property sector.

 If you’re on the side of security, buying a home could be the right step for you.

-But if you’re more of a ‘free spirit’ and likely to move between towns and cities more frequently, renting will give you more flexibility to do that.
+But if you need the flexibility to move between towns and cities more frequently, renting will give you more of an opportunity to do that.

 3. Are you likely to benefit from inheritance later in life?